gsiems/go-marc21/README.md

  * Convert between MARC21 and MARCXML data.

+ * Provides lookup functions for extracting information from a record leader.

  * Write "Pretty-print" text (compatible with perl MARC::Record->as_formatted() output)

 ## Things that would be nice TODO: